plone/training/docs/effective-volto/architecture/client-ssr.md

 is called an **isomorphic application** and, in Volto, is built on top of the [Razzle](./razzle) framework.

-So Volto websites work (in basic mode) even with Javascript disabled.
+So Volto websites work (in basic mode) even with JavaScript disabled.
 All the HTML received by browser should contain the markup needed to render all the content on the page.